 3. CAGR (Compounded Annual Growth Rate)

 When the investment duration is more than 1 year, CAGR is a better way to depict returns.
-The value of CAGR indicates that how the investment would have grown had it generated a steady return.
+The value of CAGR in mutual funds indicates how the investment would have grown had it generated a steady return.

-The CAGR returns are annualized returns, with the compounding effect.
+The CAGR in mutual fund returns is annualized returns with a compounding effect.

 The formula used to find CAGR is given below,